elsa-workflows/elsa-documentation/src/pages/index.md

 ---
 title: Getting started
 pageTitle: Elsa Workflows - Add workflow capabilities to any .NET project.
-description: Cache every single thing your app could ever do ahead of time, so your code never even has to run at all.
+description: Build workflow-driven applications using Elsa Workflows.
 ---

-Learn how to get CacheAdvance set up in your project in under thirty minutes or it's free. {% .lead %}
+Learn how to get Elsa Workflows set up in your project in under ten minutes or it's free. {% .lead %}

 {% quick-links %}